-This feature is particularly useful when backing up user mappings to address server failures.
-User mappings can then be restored from the file using the following procedures.
+User mappings can be restored using the following procedures.

 - 1. Select the Map Maintenance tab from the User Name Mapping screen. - 2.
 Type the path and name of the file in the File path and name field or click Browse to locate the file. - 3.
 After locating the file, click Restore.